deskflow/deskflow/README.md

 Azure Pipelines build status: [![Build Status](https://dev.azure.com/debauchee/Barrier/_apis/build/status/debauchee.barrier?branchName=master)](https://dev.azure.com/debauchee/Barrier/_build/latest?definitionId=1&branchName=master)

-### FAQ

-Q: Does drag and drop work on linux?

-A: No

-Q: What OSes are supported?

-A:
-  - Windows 7, 8, 8.1, and 10
-  - MacOS/OS X
-  - Linux
-  - FreeBSD

-Q: Are 32-bit versions of Windows supported?

-A: No

 ### What is it?

 Barrier is KVM software forked from Symless's synergy 1.9 codebase.
 Synergy was a commercialized reimplementation of the original CosmoSynergy written by Chris Schoeneman.